Finnoscarmorgan/Mapping_Workshop/_sources/constructing_historical_data.md

 3. **Generating Location Coordinates for Australia**
     * [Gazeteer of Historical Australian Placenames](https://www.tlcmap.org/ghap/)
     Most comprehensive online Australian location database.
 Recently an API was added.
 Mostly requires you to manually look up locations.

+### 3. Limitations and Considerations

+- What and who isn't represented?
+- Whose story is being told?
+- How 'complete' is the data?